MicroEJ/docs/PlatformDeveloperGuide/uiSimulation.rst

 Heap Simulation
 ===============

 Graphical engine is using two dedicated heaps: for the images (see :ref:`section_image_loader_memory` ) and the external fonts (see :ref:`section_font_loader_memory`).
-Front panel simulates partly simulates the heaps usage.
+Front panel partly simulates the heaps usage.

-* Images heap: Front Panel simulates the heap usage when the application is creating a `BufferedImage <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/BufferedImage.html#>`_, when it loads and decodes an image (PNG, BMP etc.), when it converts an image in MicroEJ format in another MicroEJ format.
-However it does not simulate the external image copy in heap.
+* Images heap: Front Panel simulates the heap usage when the application is creating a `BufferedImage <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/BufferedImage.html#>`_, when it loads and decodes an image (PNG, BMP etc.) which is not a raw resource and when it converts an image in MicroEJ format in another MicroEJ format.
+However it does not simulate the external image copy in heap (see :ref:`section_image_external_memory`).
-* External fonts heap: Front Panel does not simulate this heap.
-There is no limitation (rendering limitation, see :ref:`section_font_loader_memory`) when application is using a font which is located outside CPU addresses ranges.
+* External fonts heap: Front Panel does not simulate this heap (see :ref:`section_font_loader_memory`).
+There is no rendering limitation when application is using a font which is located outside CPU addresses ranges.

+.. _fp_ui_decoder:

 Image Decoders
 ==============

-Front Panel uses its own internal image decoders when the internal image decoders related modules have been selected (see :ref:`internal image decoders<image_external_decoder>`).
+Front Panel uses its own internal image decoders when the associated modules have been selected (see :ref:`internal image decoders<image_external_decoder>`).
 Front Panel can add some additional decoders like the C-side for the embedded platform (see :ref:`external image decoders<image_external_decoder>`).
 However, the exhaustive list of additional decoders is limited (Front Panel is using the Java AWT ``ImageIO`` API).
 To add an additional decoder, specify the property ``hardwareImageDecoders.list`` in front panel configuration properties file (see :ref:`fp_ui_installation`) with one or several property values:

 .. table:: Front Panel Additional Image Decoders